A Look Back at my Early Cringy Photography

-Looking back on your early work is a great reminder to show just how much you're grown and improved as an artist.
-In todays oversaturated and noisy online world, it can sometimes be disheartening when you are bombarded with a steady stream of images you feel are far greater than anything you could possibly produce.
+Looking back on your early work is a great reminder to show just how much you've grown and improved as an artist.
+In today's oversaturated and noisy online world, it can sometimes be disheartening when you are bombarded with a steady stream of images you feel are far greater than anything you could possibly produce.
 There is just so much talent out there that often it can have a negative effect on creativity rather than the opposite.

 Remember that all artists had to start somewhere, so go have a quick look at your early photography and then compare to your most recent.
-I'll bet theres a world of difference between when you first started out and where you are now.
+I'll bet there is a world of difference between when you first started out and where you are now.
 So the lesson is to be proud of the progress you've made!

 The below images are samples of very old pictures I took, compared with more recent takes from the same or similar angles.

 Singapore Skyline - 2010 vs 2016

 Singapore's Merlion and CBD cityscape - 2009 vs 2017